 Goth photography must be black and white.
-Although there are some classic images (usually from old monster movies) in black and white that are considered very Gothic, much of the Gothic photography and modeling world is very colorful, having more in common with the imagery of Cirque du Soleil than with the images from Rob Zombie’s “Living Dead Girl” video.
+Although there are some classic images (usually from old monster movies) in black and white that are considered very Gothic, much of the Gothic photography and modeling world is very open to color, often having more in common with the imagery of Cirque du Soleil as with the palette of Rob Zombie’s “Living Dead Girl” video.

 Goths wear white facepaint.
 While there are a few scenes within the Goth subculture that use white facepaint, it’s more common within the Emo and Juggalo communities than it is in the Goth world.